tjoyner/ofvioletsandlicorice/chapter2.md

 <!-- Page 24 -->

 "Help me convince her, Marc, to come here.
 I could extend my stay, tour Piedmont, maybe go to Tuscany, go to the Veneto.
 Take her out of Paris, take her out of the loop.
-Help me Marc, put her on a plane or on a train: Nice and Turin aren't far away."
+Help me, Marc, put her on a plane or on a train: Nice and Turin aren't far away."

 "...Without asking Laurencine about it?"